xkollar/inactive.py/README.md

 inactive.py
 ===========

-Simple tool for monitoring X user's (in)activity
+Simple tool for monitoring X user's (in)activity.

+For more info read HACKING.txt or source (it's just few lines of code).